Timthom/R-varSpr-k/README.md

 * Configuration
 * Dependencies iOS

-Cline and run in Xcode
+Clone and run in Xcode

 ### Who do I talk to? ###